cillaanonaa/multi-faith-gpt-platform/README.md

-# multi-faith-gpt-platform
+# Multi-Faith GPT Platform
- An AI-powered chatbot platform for exploring different belief systems.
+This is a chatbot platform for exploring different belief systems.